“You ought to be a lawyer!” This section will help you select your courses and create your academic road map.

 The School of Law also offers concentrations in nine of the featured fields of practice.
 In these instances, you’ll find a link that will direct you to detailed information about the concentration.
 There is overlap between the suggested courses and the concentration requirements, but the two are not interchangeable.
 If you want to pursue a concentration, you must read the concentration requirements carefully.

 What's the difference between a concentration and a practice track?

 A concentration comprises substantive or doctrinal courses in a particular area of the law.
 Practice tracks combine these courses with practical activities like externships, moot court and co-curricular activities to develop the skills necessary for practice in a particular area of the law.
-UB has 19 practice tracks and nine areas of concentration.
+UBalt has 19 practice tracks and nine areas of concentration.

 You’re on your way!

 Keep in mind that some courses are not necessarily offered every semester.
 It’s wise to start planning your trajectory early to make sure you plug all your desired courses into your law school schedule.
 Beginning with the entering class of 2015-2016, the Law School’s JD requirements have changed to reflect the American Bar Association’s requirement of at least 6 credits of experiential work in order to complete the degree.
-The total number of credits required to complete the JD at UB Law is 87.
+The total number of credits required to complete the JD at UBalt Law is 87.